 A village spirit.
-As a main route into the Conservation Area, the Station Road approach to Church End is very sensitive, but only the access to this site would be visible from the road.
+As a main route into the Conservation Area, the Station Road approach to Church End is very sensitive, but this site sits behind existing properties and will only influence the approach by its access road.
 It will have minimal impact on views out of the village but has the potential to change long views into the village from Tythrop Park, Kingsey and the Ponnie green lanes and ponds.
 Retain a village The site is over 1km from the village hub through the focus. main body of the village.
 Any new development would need to connect into the existing walking and cycling routes in the village.

-Sustainable The land is Grade 3B agricultural land sitting within the development. area characterized as Haddenham Open Fields; it has a moderate agricultural land quality.
-The site provides easy access to the Thame Road along Station Road, although access to Longwick and Aylesbury is likely to introduce some increase in traffic flow through Church End.
-There are issues with speed on Station Road, which would have to be part of a comprehensive strategic traffic review in the village.
+Sustainable development.
+The land is Grade 3B agricultural land sitting within the area characterized as Haddenham Open Fields; it has a moderate agricultural land quality.
+The site provides easy access to the Thame Road along Station Road although access to Longwick and Aylesbury is likely to introduce some increase in traffic flow through Church End.
 The site may have fewer issues connecting to utilities, particularly sewerage, than sites further North.
 A zero carbon village.
 The site is not on a bus route but there is a footpath to the train station through Sheerstock.
+Opportunities for all ages and abilities.
+The site may be appropriate for a small mixed tenure scheme.
+Maximise the benefits of technology.
+There are no technology implications with this site.